Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Applications

 where $g$ is strongly convex with any feasible initial point $\AL^0$.
 Then $F$ satisfies the condition \eqref{eq:strong} in the level set $\{\AL\mid C\AL \leq \bd,\quad F(\AL) \leq F(\AL^0)\}$ for some $\mu > 0$ that depends on the initial point $\AL^0$.
-If the constraint is a polytope, then the condition \eqref{eq:strong} holds for all feasible $\AL$. \end{lemma} \begin{proof} From \cite[Theorem 4.6]{PWW13a}, problem \eqref{eq:linear-strong} satisfies an error bound condition with a parameter $\mu_{\AL^0}$ that is continuous with respect to $\AL^0$ within the level set, and \cite[Theorem 5]{JB15a} shows that this condition is equivalent to \eqref{eq:strong} with the same $\mu_{\AL^0}$.
-This proves the first part of the theorem.
-When the constraint is a polytope, the feasible region is a compact set.
-Therefore, we can find the maximum of $\mu_{\AL^0}$ within this compact set.
-Let this value be $\mu$, then \eqref{eq:strong} holds with the same $\mu$ for all feasible $\AL$. \end{proof}
+If the constraint is a polytope, then the condition \eqref{eq:strong} holds for all feasible $\AL$. \end{lemma}